EliPedro/cnab/README.md

 \- Tests use EF Core InMemory (`UseInMemoryDatabase(Guid.NewGuid().ToString())`) for fast, isolated runs.

-\- Production storage can be configured by updating `CnabDbContext` options in `Program.cs` (e.g., SQL Server or SQLite).
+\- Production storage can be configured by updating `ApplicationDbContext` options in `Program.cs` (e.g., SQL Server or SQLite).